<function>

 Nanoseconds | ns | 10-9 |

 Functions in Julia are first-class objects, a concept also referred to as first-class citizens.
-This means that functions can be treated like any other variable, thus allowing for vectors of functions, functions returning other functions, and more.
+This means that functions can be handled just like any other variable.
+In this way, we can define vectors of functions, have functions whose outputs are other functions, and do many more sophisticated things that would be impossible if functions were treated as a special case.

-In this section, we'll examine conditions under which higher-order functions are type-stable.
-As we'll see, these functions present some challenges for specializing their computation method.
+In this section, the focus will be on conditions under which higher-order functions are type-stable.
+As we'll discover, these functions present some challenges in this regard.

 , which encompasses all possible functions defined in Julia.
-This type system creates challenges when specializing the computation method of higher-order functions, as it can potentially lead to a combinatorial explosion of methods, with a unique method generated for each callback function.
+This type system creates challenges when specializing the computation method of higher-order functions, as it can potentially lead to a combinatorial explosion of methods, where a unique method is generated for each callback function.

-To address this issue, Julia takes a conservative approach, often choosing not to specialize the methods of high-order functions.
-The performance in such cases can be severely degraded, as the execution runtime would become similar to performing operations in the global scope.
+To address this issue, Julia takes a conservative stance, often choosing not to specialize the methods of high-order functions.
+In particular, we'll see that Julia avoids specialization if the callback function isn't explicitly called.
+The performance in such cases can drop sharply, as the execution runtime would become similar to performing operations in the global scope.

-Taking this into account, it's important to pinpoint the scenarios where specialization is inhibited and monitor its consequences.
-If it occurs that performance is severely impaired, there are still ways to enforce specialization.
-In the following section, we explore several techniques for doing so.
+Given this, it's important to pinpoint the scenarios where specialization is inhibited and monitor its consequences.
+If you notice that performance is severely impaired, there are still ways to enforce specialization.
+In the following section, we explore them.

-To illustrate when higher-order functions don't specialize, let's consider a specific scenario where we sum the transformed elements of a vector x
+Let's illustrate the conditions under which higher-order functions fail to specialize.
+Consider a scenario where we want to sum the transformed elements of a vector x

 .
 The only requirement we impose is that the transforming function should be generic, allowing us to possibly apply different functions for the transformation.

-Below, we implement this operation through a higher-order function foo
+We implement this via a higher-order function foo

 to transform x